thomas-haslwanter/scikit-kinematics/docs/vector.rst

 * :func:`vector.normalize` ...
 Normalization of a vector
 * :func:`vector.project` ...
 Projection of one vector onto another
 * :func:`vector.plane_orientation` ...
 Orientation of plane defined by three points
-* :func:`vector.qrotate` ...
+* :func:`vector.q_shortest_rotation` ...
 Quaternion indicating the shortest rotation from one vector into another.
 * :func:`vector.rotate_vector` ...
 Rotation of a vector

 .. toctree::